-The Company has no employees and incurred no payroll costs during the year (2023: nil).
+The Company has no employees and incurred no payroll costs during the year.
 Administration services are provided under a service level agreement with Marsh Management Services (Dublin) Limited.

-10. PROFIT ON ORDINARY ACTIVITIES BEFORE TAXATION Financial Year Ended 31 December 2024 € Financial Year Ended 31 December 2023 € The profit on ordinary activities before taxation is arrived at after charging: Audit of individual accounts (ex.
-VAT) 21,000 13,500 Taxation compliance services (ex.
-VAT) 1,750 1,500 22,750 15,000 Emoluments: Directors' remuneration 110127-110 For services as Directors 12,000 12,000

-11. TAXATION ON ORDINARY ACTIVITIES

-Financial Year Ended 31 December 2024 Financial Year Ended 31 December 2023
+10. PROFIT ON ORDINARY ACTIVITIES BEFORE TAXATION Financial Year Ended 31 December 2024 Financial Year Ended 31 December 2023 The profit on ordinary activities before taxation is arrived at after charging: € € Audit of individual accounts (ex.
+VAT) 20,000 13,500 Taxation compliance services (ex.
+VAT) 2,500 2,500 22,500 16,000 Emoluments: Directors' remuneration For services as Directors 10,000 10,000 11.
+TAXATION ON ORDINARY ACTIVITIES Financial Year Ended 31 December 2024 € Financial Year Ended 31 December 2023 € Profit on ordinary activities before taxation 1,000 1,000 Corporation tax @ 25% Tax charge for the year 250 250 12.
+LOANS AND RECEIVABLES As at 31 December 2024 As at 31 December 2023 ERBD Notes 200,207,500 200,622,500

-€ €

-Profit on ordinary activities before taxation 1,000 1,000

-Corporation tax @ 25%

-Tax charge for the year 250 250

-12. LOANS AND RECEIVABLES

-Loans and receivables As at 31 December 2024 € As at 31 December 2023 € EBRD Notes 100,000,000 100,007,063

-The Company has used the proceeds from the issuance of the Variable Rate Notes to purchase EBRD Notes, which are deposited in the applicable collateral account.
+The Company has used the proceeds from the issue of the Variable Rate Notes to purchase EBRD Notes, which are deposited in the applicable collateral account.
 Following the purchase of the EBRD Notes and until one business day prior to the applicable redemption date, each collateral account is expected to contain only the applicable EBRD Notes unless such EBRD Notes are redeemed early.
-Interest on the EBRD for series 2020-1 notes was equivalent to 3 month EURIBOR with a maturity date of 4 January 2027.
-The EBRD notes were fully disposed on 17 January 2024.
+When the EBRD Notes are redeemed, the cash proceeds of such redemption will be deposited in the applicable collateral account and may be invested in the applicable Money Market Funds.
+The EBRD notes accrue interest based on 3 month EURIBOR with a maturity date of 15 July 2030.